bylexus/adventofcode2021/README.md

 * Solution 2: 0.01ms

  (Note to self: This problem would be a great excercise for the BZT module M411 - Algos and Datastructures)

+## Day 11 - Dumbo Octopus

+This one remembers me of Game of Life: a mutation problem over time.

+Part 1 was straight forward: just implement the modification needed per step, and repeat the flashing until all flashes are processed.
+As a data structure I chose a 2d fixed array.

+I was in fear before I opened the 2nd part if the chosen simple data structure was not enough: I could imagine the following possible variations for part 2:

+- count flashes after an uinmaginally large numer of loops
+- there are not only 10x10 squids, but infinite in all directions
+- check when the same pattern appears again

+But nothing of that sort was asked, it was much simpler.
+So I could go with my 2d array, but I decided to add some "sugar" to my library, and introduded a Point structure with X/Y values, and methods to create a hash key from coords, and coords from a hash key.

+Then I used a coord map as data structure, just for the sake of it :-)

+Run times:

+* Solution 1: 1.8ms
+* Solution 2: 6ms